ethereum/ethereum-org-website/src/content/defi/index.md

 One of the best ways to see the potential of DeFi is to understand the problems that exist today.

-- Some people aren't granted access to set up a bank account or use financial services
+- Some people aren't granted access to set up a bank account or use financial services.
-- Financial services can block you from getting paid
+- Financial services can block you from getting paid.
-- The hidden charge of financial services is your personal data
+- The hidden charge of financial services is your personal data.
-- Governments can close down markets at will
+- Governments and centralized institutions can close down markets at will.
-- Money transfers can take days due to internal human processes
+- Money transfers can take days due to internal human processes.
-- There's a premium to financial services because intermediray institutions need their cut
+- There's a premium to financial services because intermediray institutions need their cut.

 | DeFi                                                  | Traditional finance                                                                   |
 | ----------------------------------------------------- | ------------------------------------------------------------------------------------- |